 Extra virgin olive oil has a low smoke point, so normally we wouldn't want to use it for pan-frying or stir-frying.
 However, because the sauté time for these green beans is very short, I think it's worth it for the flavour that it brings.
 But, go ahead and use any oil that you have on hand.

 You can use fresh garlic, or you can use pre-minced jarred garlic, which is super convenient.
-If you don't have either, you can use ¼ tsp of garlic powder, sprinkled on in place of the minced garlic.
+If you don't have either, you can use ¼ teaspoon of garlic powder, sprinkled on in place of the minced garlic.

 Nothing beats fresh lemon juice, so use it if you can.
 In a recipe as simple as this one, every flavour stands out, so this is not the best place for bottled lemon juice.

 Red Pepper Flakes

 The red pepper flakes are entirely optional.
 The amount in the recipe doesn't really add any heat, but it brightens up the flavour.
 Omit it if you prefer, or amp it up if spice is your thing.

 How To Make It: Step By Step